AdobeDocs/experience-platform.en/help/sources/tutorials/api/update-dataflows.md

 ---
-keywords: Experience Platform;home;popular topics;flow service;update dataflows
-solution: Experience Platform
 title: Update Dataflows Using the Flow Service API
 type: Tutorial
-description: This tutorial covers the steps for updating a dataflow, including its name, description, and schedule, using the Flow Service API.
+description: Learn how to a dataflow, including its name, description, and schedule, using the Flow Service API.
 exl-id: 367a3a9e-0980-4144-a669-e4cfa7a9c722
 ---
 # Update dataflows using the Flow Service API